Why GIVA?

 Scale Changes the Outcome

-A proportional commitment of 1% is, by any institutional measure, modest.
-Adopted simultaneously across nations, corporations, and foundations at GIVA’s intended scale, that same 1% has the potential to generate annual giving exceeding $600 billion—sufficient to close the global poverty gap within a generation.
+A proportionate commitment of 1% is, for any institution, modest.
+Adopted simultaneously across nations, corporations, and foundations at GIVA’s intended scale, that 1% generates annual giving exceeding $600 billion—capital capable of supporting the elimination of extreme poverty within a generation.

 Scale